 VyprVPN offers apps for Windows, Mac OS, Android, and iOS devices.
 They also support some routers.
 All their apps support OpenVPN, while WireGuard is available on desktop and mobile apps, but not on routers.
 (See our WireGuard vs OpenVPN report to see how these two protocols compare.)

-Connections: VyprVPN gives users five simultaneous connections.
-This is about average, but some VPNs offer an unlimited number of connections, as we covered in our Surfshark review.
+Connections: VyprVPN gives users 30 simultaneous connections.
+This is way above average, but some VPNs offer an unlimited number of connections, as we covered in our Surfshark VPN review.

 VyprVPN can of course hide your IP address.
 But if you need strong censorship resistance, you’ll like their proprietary Chameleon protocol.
 It makes your VPN traffic look like standard HTTPS encryption.
 This allows you to easily get around VPN blocks, which makes VyprVPN a great choice if you need a VPN for China, or anywhere else that blocks VPN connections.